omareq/omareq.github.io/random-walk/README.md

 # Random-walk

 Generate a random walk within a grid based on the work of Dan from the coding train.
+The difference between this random walk and normal ones is that it is self avoiding.
+This means that the path does not cross itself.

 Lattice Vectors [picture](https://mpb.readthedocs.io/en/latest/Data_Analysis_Tutorial/)